-Carrier IQ touches on insecure log files, puts the blame on manufacturersAlex Wagner - Deputy Managing Editor, News Desk
+Carrier IQ touches on insecure log files, puts the blame on manufacturersAlex Wagner - Editorial Director of News and Content

 Carrier IQ has come under quite a bit of criticism as of late thanks to a video posted by Android developer Trevor Eckhart that shows the software logging much of what the user does, including key presses and sending and receiving text messages, and storing the data in an insecure, plain text log file.
 However, Andrew Coward, Carrier IQ's VP of Marketing, claims that those easy-to-access logs are the fault of the manufacturer, not Carrier IQ.
 Coward explained in an interview with The Verge that Carrier IQ has created an API that allows for manufacturers to communicate with the software installed on the devices and that Carrier IQ has no access to the data that's gathered by carriers and manufacturers.
 Then the manufacturer must implement a way for the OS to gather the data and pass it on to Carrier IQ's software, meaning that the manufacturer is responsible for collecting and storing that information.
 Coward did say that Carrier IQ's software does keep a log file of its own, but that it's a secure file and is frequently overwritten.